-- Walk-and-turn test - In this test, the officer instructs the person to take nine steps, touching heel-to-toe in a straight line and the return back.
-The officer is looking for signs that the person is impaired such as not being able to keep their balance or not following the instructions properly.
+- Walk-and-turn test - In this test, the officer instructs the person to take nine steps, touching heel-to-toe in a straight line, and then return.
+The officer looks for signs that the person is impaired, such as the inability to keep their balance or not following the instructions properly.

-- One-leg stand test - For this, the officer instructs the person to stand with one foot off the ground and hold it for about 30 seconds or until told to put it down.
-The officer looks for signs of impairment such as swaying, hoping or using their arms to balance.
+- One-leg stand test - The officer instructs the person to stand with one foot off the ground and hold it for about 30 seconds or until told to put it down.
+The officer looks for signs of impairment, such as swaying, hopping, or using their arms to balance.